-A lovely Edwardian building set in 43 acres of grounds, Bantock House Museum takes you on a journey through the history of Wolverhampton.
-The house itself is a joy to explore with its cared oak panelled rooms, decorative glass, tiles and period furnishings all inspired by the Arts and Crafts movement.
-And the exhibits gives colour and substance to the past lives of those who have called this city their homes, from jewellery, toys and dolls to Pre-Raphaelite paintings and locally crafted enamels.
+A lovely restored Georgian farmhouse set in 43 acres of grounds, Bantock House Museum takes you on a journey through the history of Wolverhampton.
+The house itself is a joy to explore with its carved oak panelled rooms, tiles and period furnishings all inspired by the Arts and Crafts movement.
+The exhibits give colour and substance to the past lives of those who have called this city their homes, from locally-made Japanned ware and steel jewellery plus toys and dolls to Pre-Raphaelite paintings and locally-crafted enamels.
 Children are also well catered for at the museum with plenty of activities for them dotted about the building.
-After you've soaked in all that the museum has to offer, pop into the courtyard cafe where homemade snacks, drinks and ice cream are served (and the views over the Dutch garden are lovely).
+After you've soaked in all that the museum has to offer, pop into the courtyard cafe where homemade meals and snacks plus drinks and ice cream are served (and the views over the Dutch garden are lovely).

 Information on Bantock House Museum & Park , Finchfield Road , Wolverhampton